 Some IR firms have told me that they look to ST solely as a means of measuring investor sentiment.
 IRWebReport’s Dominic Jones made a compelling case for this late last year.

-StockTwits Investor Conference
+StockTwits Investor Conferences

 ST is clearly a great platform for empowering the retail investor.
 I wouldn’t be surprised to see an ST-run retail investor conference for micro-cap and small-cap companies in the near future.
 Just as ST has been organizing offline meetups they can also leverage their community to organize investor conferences.
 Public companies with limited institutional ownership would undoubtedly benefit from this exposure.